sp-sandeshpokhrel/import_issue/README.md

 # Issue where either sending _version or not sending makes the transaction pass successfully
-With snarkOS v4.0.1
-With leo from PR https://github.com/ProvableHQ/leo/pull/28753
+With snarkOS v4.0.1 installed using `cargo install --locked --path . --features test_network` With leo from PR https://github.com/ProvableHQ/leo/pull/28753  with `test_consensus_height` feature on for snarkvm depenedency

 ## Deploy new_record2 using
 ```